Ap3rtur3/vue-event-registry/README.md

 which get loaded at different times.
 I wanted a way to handle events from another module, even though they already have been emitted, that's what the unique event registry is for.

+Components can also pause execution and wait until some events have been fired or continue without them, making it easy to define module execution orders, if they loosely depend on another.

 Another core functionality is the way event handlers get removed by calling the remove function, which gets returned by registering an event handler.